GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 1. Load the historical wait times dataset from:
    `gs://ghacks-disneyland-on-gcp/waiting_time.csv` into a BigQuery table named `waiting_times`.
+2. Bucket the time-series data in intervals of 30 minutes so the model uses the desired interval.
+Example: `TIMESTAMP_SECONDS(1800 * DIV(UNIX_SECONDS(timestamp), 1800)) AS time_bucket`.
-2. Use BigQuery ML to train a time-series forecasting model.
+3. Use BigQuery ML to train a time-series forecasting model.
 You can choose either:
-    - **ARIMA_PLUS**: The classic, fast statistical forecasting model.
+    - **[ARIMA_PLUS](https://docs.cloud.google.com/bigquery/docs/arima-single-time-series-forecasting-tutorial)**: The classic, fast statistical forecasting model.
-    - **TimesFM**: Google's state-of-the-art foundation model for time-series forecasting (using `AI.FORECAST`).
+    - **[TimesFM](https://docs.cloud.google.com/bigquery/docs/timesfm-time-series-forecasting-tutorial)**: Google's state-of-the-art foundation model for time-series forecasting (using `AI.FORECAST`).
-3. Forecast the wait times for all attractions for the next 24 hours in 30-minute intervals, and save the results in a table named `forecasted_waiting_times`.
+4. Forecast the wait times for all attractions for the next 24 hours in 30-minute intervals, and save the results in a table named `forecasted_waiting_times`.
+This table should contain attraction_id, forecasted_timestamp, and predicated_wait_time as columns.

 #### Task 3.3: Ride Clustering (Intensity & Popularity)

 To better classify our rides, we will group attractions into logical clusters using unsupervised learning.

-1. Build a query that aggregates statistics for each attraction: average wait time, total review count, and average rating.
-2. Use `AI.CLASSIFY` to categorize rides based on their descriptions into one of three magical categories: `[easy-peasy, thrilling, extreme]`.
+1. Use [`AI.CLASSIFY`](https://docs.cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-ai-classify) to categorize rides based on their descriptions into one of three magical categories: `[easy-peasy, thrilling, extreme]`.
-3. Use `AI.SCORE` to compare and order attractions based on a thrill level, where Rank 10 is the most extreme and Rank 1 is the least.
+2. Use [`AI.SCORE`](https://docs.cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-ai-score) to compare and order attractions based on a thrill level, where Rank 10 is the most extreme and Rank 1 is the least.

 ### Success Criteria